 Continuing work on blockhain converter tool

 We’re also continuing work on the blockchain converter that generates a testnet blockchain configuration form an existing blocklog.
-Most recently, we added multithreading support to speed it up and those changes are being tested now.
+Most recently, we added multithreading support to speed it up.
 You can follow the work on this task here: https://gitlab.syncad.com/hive/hive/-/commits/tm-blockchain-converter/

 Hivemind (2nd layer applications + social media middleware)

 We’ve made some progress on hivemind’s memory consumption issue.
 While it appears the leak issue is gone (probably fixed when we pinned versions of library dependencies used by hivemind), we still saw some higher-than-desirable memory usage during massive sync.
 We made several changes (queues used by consumer/provider were too long, used prepared queries where possible, explicitly cleared some python containers) to reduce this number and were able to reduce hivemind’s peak memory usage from over 13GB to just over 4GB.
 Changes are here: https://gitlab.syncad.com/hive/hivemind/-/commits/mt-memory-leak/